tingchen452/dining-app-project/README.md

 <h1 align="center"> Westfield State University Dining-App </h1>

-Android dining app created with Android Studio
+Android dining app created with Android Studio that displayed dining locations, description of eacb location, the meals, and the allergens of the meals

 <h2 align="center"> Pictures of the Android App </h2>